 This is one of those real “finds” I love tipping you off about.

 The timing is perfect given what’s happening this week.

-An awesome golf book about The PGA Championship and golf’s other major tournaments was recently published…but very few people know about it.
+See, an awesome golf book about this week’s major tournament (and golf’s other majors) was recently published…but very few people know about it.

 Same with architect Rees Jones, who wrote the acknowledgement.I’m going to tell you more on why this book is an instant collector’s item…

-Where you can get one of the limited, first-edition copies for a price you won’t believe (no, it’s not available on Amazon)…
+How you can get one for a price you won’t believe (no, it’s not available on Amazon)…

 And how you can get it autographed and shipped to you for free.